 It’s fine if you’re 20-something but if you’re in your 40s, 50s or beyond, you wouldn’t dream of staying in a hostel, right?
 Isn't that the common wisdom?

 Well, the common wisdom is wrong.
-I stayed in hostels as I crossed Africa in my forties and now, a couple of decades later, I'm game to try it again.
+I stayed in hostels as I crossed Africa in my forties and now, a couple of decades later, I've been doing it again throughout Eastern Europe.

 Good question – I can think of plenty of reasons!